Frequently Asked Personal Injury Questions

 How long do I have to bring a case?
 (FAQ)

-You must file your case within the statute of limitations, a fixed period of time dictated by the law.
+You must file your claim within the statute of limitations, a fixed period of time dictated by the law.
 In many injury cases in Maryland, you are required to bring your case within three years from the date of the accident.
 For an explanation of these time limits, always consult with a lawyer experienced in these matters.
 Some limitations periods are shorter than 3 years.
 Statutes of limitations may be extended in certain situations in Maryland personal injury cases, such as when an injured person is under the age of 18.
-Other statutes of limitations are very short, such as a claim against a municipality that must normally be made within 180 days of the date of the injury.
+Other statutes of limitations are very short, such as a claim against a municipality that must typically be made within 180 days of the date of the injury.

 How is a decision made regarding whether to accept a settlement or go to trial?
 (FAQ)

-You will meet with our personal injury lawyers to discuss together what would be best for you and your family.
-Our attorneys' job is not to make the decision for you, but to evaluate the offer we have been able to obtain and provide the information to you, based on our attorneys' years of experience handling personal injury cases in Maryland, to help you make the best decision for you.
+You will meet with our team to discuss together what would be best for you and your family.
+Our attorneys’ job is not to make the decision for you, but to evaluate the offer we have been able to obtain and provide the information to you, based on our attorneys’ years of experience handling personal injury cases in Maryland, to help you make the best decision for you.

 How does the insurance company decide how much to make its initial offer?
 (FAQ)

 Typically, most insurance companies our attorneys deal with in Maryland accident cases use computer software to determine the value of auto and truck accident cases.
-The most prolific is one used by a number of companies called Colossus, designed by Computer Sciences Corp., a California based company that values accident cases for insurance companies.
-Colossus is reportedly used by more than 50 percent of the nation's claims insurance adjusters.
+The most prolific is one employed by a number of companies called Colossus, designed by Computer Sciences Corp., a California based company that values accident cases for insurance companies.
+Colossus is reportedly used by more than 50 percent of the nation’s claims insurance adjusters.
 Many other insurance companies use a similar program.
 (Medical malpractice cases are an entirely different animal; almost every malpractice case begins in litigation.)

 Essentially, the insurance company does is it inputs the data it receives from your medical records, lost wages, the severity of the accident, and where the accident occurred.
-The computer will give a higher value for a case in Baltimore City or Prince George's County than it would, for example, for the same case in Anne Arundel County.
-It also inputs the taxpayer ID number of your personal injury lawyer which determines if your accident lawyer has a history of taking cases to verdict in Maryland or whether they simply settle all of their cases.
+The computer will give a higher value for a case in Baltimore City or P.G.
+County than it would, for example, for the same case in Anne Arundel County.
+It also inputs the taxpayer ID number of your personal injury lawyer which determines if your counsel has a history of taking cases to verdict in Maryland or whether they just settle all of their cases.
 Colossus then specifically looks to your injuries as described in your medical records.
 One of the most important questions is whether the injuries are permanent.
 Colossus also gives higher values for objective injuries measured by diagnostic testing than soft tissue injuries.
 It does give, however, values for muscle spasm (for which Colossus gives particular weight in cases without a defined objective injury), restriction on movement, radiating pain, anxiety, depression, headaches, dizziness, and visual disturbance.
 Colossus also gives higher value to cases where the patient went to the hospital for initial treatment of the injuries.

 Colossus then generates a range of settlement values for that case.
 The problem with Colossus is the same problem we have in society with all computerized systems: they do not grasp the complexity of human beings.
-There is no computer program that can ascertain the value of a person's pain and suffering, how an injury really impacted a person's life.
+There is no computer program that can ascertain the value of a person’s pain and suffering, how an injury really impacted an individual’s life.
 How much is it worth to not be able to pick up your newborn baby without extreme pain?
 There is no way a computer can answer this question.

 Will I hurt the person I am suing by bringing a personal injury claim?
 (FAQ)